emfeltham/emf-cv/main.typ

 // Starting from here, you can add as much content as you want.
 This represents the main content of the cv.
 = Employment

+#work_entry("Postdoctoral Research Scientist", [Data Science Institute, Columbia University], start_date: "Sept.
+2024", end_date: "current", tasks: ([Hosts: Drs.
+Peter Bearman and Caleb Miles],))

-#work_entry("Postdoctoral Associate", [Yale Institute for Network Science and Department of Sociology, Yale University], start_date: "June 2023", end_date: "current", tasks: ()
+#work_entry("Postdoctoral Associate", [Yale Institute for Network Science and Department of Sociology, Yale University], start_date: "June 2023", end_date: "Aug.
+2024",
 )

 = Education